mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 Leading with GDPs as a framework appears to support this  navigation, and at times in this research it is undertaken fluently and joyfully.

-### Link to next
+### Link to next section and signposting final discussion section

 MOVE - chapter 2?
 COMPRESS?
 In Papert's research, detailed study of young coders evolving code creations and accompanying interview data allowed a close study of the personal appropriation, including elements of understanding, application and sharing back this knowledge via created and shared digital projects.

 ADDRESSING THE RECENT SOCIAL / CULTURAL DIRECTION OF CONSTRUCTIONISM

 Much subsequent research on the use of coding to develop both concrete and more abstract computational thinking skills, has neglected this social and perspectives [find source], instead focusing on a personal dimension of learning as a curricular skill to be absorbed and tested.

-By way of contrast, this study is aligned with the development of the constructionist movement towards socio-cultural approaches to transcend individual personal conceptions of knowledge, exemplified by the issues associated with the UK computing curriculum.
+By way of contrast, this study is aligned with the development of the constructionist movement towards socio-cultural approaches to transcend individual personal conceptions of knowledge (exemplified by the problems associated with the UK computing curriculum)

+The issue transcends issues of efficacy of how to support the coding process to address the underlying goals of the activity.
+While I align with the articulation of Resnick of computational fluency, this line of research has focused on toolsets rather than pedagogies.
+These include physical computing, use of textiles [].

+The final section of this chapter returns to a guiding question of pedagogies that can support the development of computational fluency and within that participant agency.

 THE FOLLOWING SECTION ADDRESSES THIS THROUGH THE LENS OF X